Micheline Aharonian Marcom

 Residency Site: Port Townsend WA

 Micheline Aharonian Marcom is the author of Three Apples Fell from Heaven, which was a New York Times Notable Book.
 The Daydreaming Boy won the 2005 PEN/USA Award in fiction and was named a best book by the Los Angeles Times and the San Francisco Chronicle.
 The third book in the trilogy, Draining the Sea, was published in March 2008.
 Marcom’s next two novels were published by Dalkey Archive Press, The Mirror in the Well (2008) and A Brief History of Yes (2013).
-Marcom received a Lannan Literary Fellowship in 2004 and a Whiting Writers’ Award in 2006.
+Marcom received a Lannan Literary Fellowship in 2004, a Whiting Writers’ Award in 2006, and a United States Artists Fellowship in 2012.

 MFA in Creative Writing, Mills College